leaningtech/cheerp-newlib/README.md

 ------------------------------

-Building the duetto-enabled libc requires to have the duetto compiler already installed in /opt/duetto.
+Building the duetto-enabled libc requires to have the duetto compiler and duetto-utils headers already installed in /opt/duetto.
 It also require libcxx-duetto headers.

 ```
 cd newlib